PetroFit/petrofit/CITATION.rst

 |AJ tag| |zonodo tag| |ascl tag|

 If you would like to cite PetroFit for a publication, please use the acknowledgments below.
-Given the intimate relationship between PetroFit and Photutils, we ask that you also cite
+Given the close relationship between PetroFit and Photutils, we ask that you also cite
 Photutils:

 .. code-block:: text